 Energy will accept comment on its Draft Environmental Impact Statement on the

-Northern Pass will be submitting its application for a Certificate of Site and Facility to the New Hampshire Site Evaluation Committee (SEC) this fall.
-An integral part of this process is the series of Public Information Sessions that will take place both before and after the application is submitted.
+Northern Pass submitted its application for a Certificate of Site and Facility to the New Hampshire Site Evaluation Committee (SEC) on October 19, 2015.
+An integral part of this process is the series of Public Information Sessions that take place both before and after the application is submitted.

-The SEC has 60 days after receiving our application to determine that it is complete and up to 12 months thereafter to act on it.
-This process is adjudicative, with hearings in which the Committee will consider testimony from expert and other witnesses offered by the applicant, counsel for the public, and intervenors.
+The NH SEC issued an order stating that the Northern Pass application is complete on December 18, 2015 and has up to 12 months thereafter to act on it.
+During this adjudicative process the Committee will consider testimony from expert and other witnesses offered by the applicant, counsel for the public, and intervenors.